-The Climate Change Trends and Action Report (pdf)(2019 DRAFT) explores actions BWSR is taking to integrate climate change considerations in programs and practices for conservation on private lands that make up approximately 75% of Minnesota’s land area, through wetland protection, conservation easements (retirement of marginal agricultural lands), and providing soil and water conservation grants.
+BWSR's Climate Change Trends and Action Plan (pdf) was updated in September 2022 in alignment with Minnesota's newly released Climate Action Framework.
+The updated plan outlines steps BWSR is taking to integrate climate change considerations in conservation programs and practices on private lands, which make up approximately 75% of Minnesota’s land area.
+It identifies the greenhouse gas emission reductions provided through agricultural conservation practices, retirement of marginal agricultural lands, and wetland conservation and restoration.

-Building Resiliency to Extreme Precipitation in Minnesota (pdf) (2018): This white paper was developed by a workgroup consisting of members of the Minnesota Interagency Climate Adaptation Team (ICAT).
+Building Resiliency to Extreme Precipitation in Minnesota (pdf) (2018): This white paper was developed by a work group consisting of members of the Minnesota Interagency Climate Adaptation Team (ICAT).
 The goal of this white paper is to increase resilience to extreme precipitation that can impact Minnesota’s human and ecological health, infrastructure, property, and economy.
 The content of the white paper is intended to inform and guide those planning implementation actions to address these challenges, including government agencies, NGOs, land and water managers, emergency managers, and others making decisions about land use and the built environment.

-The BWSR Landscape Resiliency Toolbox has been developed to address a wide range of landscape stressors, including climate change, to maintain long-term ecological, economic and social benefits.
+The BWSR Climate Resiliency Toolbox has been developed to address a wide range of landscape stressors, including climate change, to maintain long-term ecological, economic and social benefits.
 The toolbox includes links to eight topics: Funding and Partnerships, Working with BWSR Programs, Water Planning, Urban Planning, Conservation Lands and Natural Areas, Agricultural Landscapes, Invasive Species and Long-term Management, and Community Outreach and Engagement.
 Each category includes information about planning methods and key strategies.
 The toolbox also includes case studies and links to other resources.